Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 Ayurvedic Origins of Bacopa for Cognitive Enhancement

 In Ayurveda, there’s a special focus on herbs with the ability to enhance the health and function of the brain.
-They believe that when the mind is functioning at its peak, it can connect with the spirit — which is where healing takes place.
+They believe that when the mind is functioning at its peak, it can connect with the spirit, where healing occurs.

 Therefore, Ayurvedic medical practitioners have spent a lot of effort in developing and understanding the cognitive benefits of plants.
-In fact, many of our best cognitive enhancement herbs were brought to us through Ayurveda.
+Many of our best cognitive enhancement herbs were brought to us through Ayurveda.

 Of these herbs, bacopa is perhaps the most highly esteemed.
 Its Ayurvedic name Brahmi is named after the Hindu creator god Brahma.
 This high distinction shows how important the herb is in Ayurvedic medicine for treating both the mind and spirit.